StephJones87/astroplate/src/content/blog/post-9.md

 David dicusses 'Dictionary attacks' - this idea literally guesses passwords from a dictionary of words. brute force attacks.

-David poses the question: if your password is 8 characters long, and each character could be any of 94 possible characters (letters, digits, symbols), then:
+David discusses 4 digit passcodes - and states there are 10^4 possible combinations and how simple python code can geenrate these combinations in fractions of a second.
+He then poses the question: if your password is 8 characters long, and each character could be any of 94 possible characters (letters, digits, symbols), then:

 **There are 94⁸ possible combinations.**

 That’s: 94^8 = 6,095,689,385,410,816 combinations

 Malan uses this to illustrate:
 - The **mathematics of brute force resistance**
 - How just a few more characters dramatically increase security
 - Why using a wider character set (e.g., including symbols) helps

-This concept really sticks because it's a tangible, numerical demonstration of how secure—or insecure—a password really is.
+I found this concept really tangible, it was a numerical demonstration of how secure—or insecure—a password really is.

 ### 2. **Credentials stuffing**

+Malan described how hackers can buy already hacked credentials online and then 'stuff' them into all other accounts you own.
+So it isn't good practice to re use passwords.

 ### 3. **Social Engineering and Phishing**

 He emphasizes that **humans are often the weakest link** in security.
 He explains phishing through simple examples, showing how easily people can be tricked into revealing credentials.
 This highlights the importance of **user education** alongside technical defenses.

 ### 3. **Multi-Factor Authentication (MFA)**

-He introduces MFA as a vital layer of security.
-Something you know (password) + something you have (phone) = stronger defense.
-It's especially important for protecting high-value accounts.
+Modern cybersecurity often revolves around multi-factor authentication (MFA) — the idea is to combine at least two of the following:

+Knowledge — something you know (e.g. password, PIN)

+Possession — something you have (e.g. phone, YubiKey)

+Inherence — something you are (e.g. fingerprint, face ID)

+The more factors you use, the harder it becomes for an adversary to breach your account — this is what he means by “raising the bar to adversaries.”

+### 4. Machine-in-the-middle attacks

 ### 4. **Best Practices and Final Takeaways**